cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

     vine_task_set_run_time_min(t,10)     # task needs at least 10 seconds to run (see vine_worker --wall-time option above)
     ```

-When the maximum running time is specified, taskvine will kill any task that
+When the maximum running time is specified, TaskVine will kill any task that
 exceeds its maximum running time.
 The minimum running time, if specified, helps
-taskvine decide which worker best fits which task.
+TaskVine decide which worker best fits which task.
 Specifying tasks' running
 time is especially helpful in clusters where workers may have a hard threshold
 of their running time.